Giant effective magnetic fields from optically driven chiral phonons in 4$f$ paramagnets: Spin-phonon coupling and coherent phonon dynamics

 where $\Omega_0$ is the eigenfrequency of the doubly degenerate phonon mode.
-Without an external magnetic field, the energy levels of the ground-state Kramers doublet are degenerate, there is no net magnetic moment per unit cell, and the phonon frequencies in Eq.~(\ref{eq:phononsplittinglinear}) remain degenerate.
-Applying a magnetic field, $B\parallel c$, to the paramagnet splits the ground-state doublet, $\Delta E = E_{-5/2}-E_{5/2} = 2 g_{\pm5/2} \mu_B B$, and induces a magnetization of the form (see the Appendix for details)
+Without an external magnetic field, the energy levels of the ground-state doublet are degenerate, there is no net magnetic moment per unit cell, and the phonon frequencies in Eq.~(\ref{eq:phononsplittinglinear}) remain degenerate.
+Applying a magnetic field, $B\parallel c$, to the paramagnet splits the ground-state doublet, $\Delta E = E_{-5/2}-E_{5/2} = 2 g_{\pm5/2} \mu_B B$, and, using Eq.~(\ref{eq:magnetization}), induces a splitting of the form